iamjohnhalley/Translate/README.md

 # Translate
 A simple iOS translation app written in Swift, using MyMemory Translate API (https://mymemory.translated.net/doc/spec.php).

-Used as a teaching assignment for students of Waterford Institute of Technology (http://www.wit.ie).
 Name: John Halley
 Student ID: 20063672
 Assignment 1